 Picking the right model for your residence may feel like a large task, but our heating and cooling pros at J & J Air Conditioning can provide support.
 We’ll begin with a no-obligation appointment to hear about your needs before providing you with a free estimate.
 We’ll also discuss any special offers, rebates and financing you might qualify for.

-Here’s about how much you can plan to pay when you’re installing a ductless mini-split.
+Here’s about how much you can expect to be responsible for when you’re installing a ductless mini-split.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be needed if you have an older home.
+This could be needed if you have an older house.

 Do Mini-Splits Qualify for a Tax Credit?

 Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
 The mini-split tax credit is $300 for qualified systems installed at your home through December 31, 2021.
 We recommend talking with your tax professional for more details.